Charles & Keith: Expansion

 In 1998, Charles & Keith began to expand their operations overseas beyond Singapore when they ventured into Indonesia and Australia.

 In 2001, Charles & Keith opened their first store in the Philippines and by 2015, they had more than 30 stores around the country.
 In 2004, the company ventured out of Asia and debuted in the Middle East with a store in Dubai, and another in Saudi Arabia in 2005.
 In 2011, the brand had over 230 stores across the world mostly based in the Middle East and Asia.

 Charles & Keith launched Pedro in 2005, which is a line of men's footwear.
 Their product range was increased in 2007 to include accessories such as belts and sunglasses and higher end products.

 In 2011, LVMH (Louis Vuitton Moet Hennessy) invested in a 20 percent stake in the company.
 The Wong brothers have since brought their shares back from LVMH.

 As of 2015, Charles & Keith has over 300 stores worldwide.

 In January 2022, Charles & Keith opened its third concept boutique at Kaohsiung's E Sky Mall.
 Spanning approximately 302 sqm, the Kaohsiung location is the brand's largest store in Taiwan.

+In 2024, CHARLES & KEITH opened three flagship stores in Shibuya, Japan; Jewel Changi Airport, Singapore; and Chengdu, China.